mvishok/autobase/docs/README.md

 ### License

 Distributed under the MIT License.
-See [MIT License](https://github.com/mvishok/autobase?tab=MIT-1-ov-file) for more information.
+See [AGPL-3.0 License](https://github.com/mvishok/autobase?tab=AGPL-3.0-1-ov-file#readme) for more information.

+### Version

+The current documentation is for `version 1.0.0` of Autobase.

 ### Contact